 The more friends you refer, the more entries you will get in the draw.

 The Glow workout gives you a full strength workout, just like lifting weights, but without the weight.
 Glow's machines use a hydraulic resistance system that responds differently to each person who uses it.
-This makes it a safe workout for women of all ages.
+This makes it a safe workout for women of all ages and fitness levels.